aquilesC/experimentor/README.md

-# Pharos Controller v0.0 #
+# Experimentor v0.1 #

-This project will control the Pharos Setup at Utrecht University.
+Package for developing control and automation software in research labs.

 ## Goals ##